 See yourself for who you were created to be; a beautiful masterpiece.

-I was never good with compliments, especially when I hear someone tell me I’m beautiful, I used to ask myself, “Are they blind?”
+I was never good with compliments, especially when someone told me I was beautiful; I used to ask myself, “Are they blind?”
 Honestly, I still do.
 I would look in the mirror and try to see what they see, and for some reason, I fail to recognize it.
 What happened to me?
 Why can’t I see what others see?

 “Hi, my name is Jennifer, and I am a recovering insecure person.”

 Beauty that we see in photos is all superficial, but most of the time, the insecurities go deeper and hidden.
 I’m sure some of you can relate.
-There is so many photo application out there to fix one’s flaws or change an appearance altogether; everything to make one look beautiful in their eyes.
+Unfortunately, there is so many photo application out there to fix one’s flaws or change an appearance altogether; everything to make one look beautiful in their eyes.
 I am guilty of that.
-I have tried filters to cover my flaws, and most of the time, there is nothing wrong with that; however, the danger is in failing to see one’s true beauty.
+I have tried filters to cover my flaws, and there is usually nothing wrong with that; however, the danger is failing to see one’s true beauty.

-“Beauty is the opposite of perfection – it’s about confidence, charisma, and character.” – Anonymous
+“Beauty is the opposite of perfection – about confidence, charisma, and character.” – Anonymous.

 Insecurity affects more than physical attributes.
-Insecurity hindered my progress in life, blocked my ambitions, it told me that I could not be who I wanted to be.
-Insecurities affected my relationships; it clouded the way I viewed myself; It killed my dreams.
+Insecurity hindered my progress and blocked my ambitions; it told me I could not be who I wanted to be.
+Insecurities affected my relationships and clouded how I viewed myself; they killed my dreams.

-“The reason we struggle with insecurity is because we compare our behind-the-scenes with everyone else’s highlight reel.” – SteveFurtick
+“The reason we struggle with insecurity is that we compare our behind-the-scenes with everyone else’s highlight reel.” – SteveFurtick.

 It took me a while to realize that beauty does not come from perfection.
-It does not solely come from looking good, though there is absolutely nothing wrong in trying to look good if it gives you confidence in life.
-In fact, I encourage it.
-I believe that when you dress up and look good, it can provide a boost of confidence.
-However, one must be careful not to depend on merely looking good to boost their self-esteem.
+It does not solely come from looking good, though there is nothing wrong with trying to look good if it gives you confidence.
+I encourage it.
+When you dress up and look good, it can provide a boost of confidence.
+However, one must be careful not to depend on merely looking good to boost self-esteem.
 This is false confidence.

 It took a while for me to understand what being beautiful is, where I can find it, and how I can reveal it.
-It took me a while to realize that I am beautiful.
+It took me some time to realize that I am beautiful.
 We are all created uniquely in the image of God.
 We are all fearfully and wonderfully made.
 We were given abilities and talents that make us all beautiful in different ways.
-I was wonderfully made by my creator, and in that, I can rejoice.
+My creator wonderfully made me, and in that, I can rejoice.

-I am beautifully made, and I should see it every day and be grateful for it!
+I am beautifully made and should see it every day and be grateful for it!
 Therefore, I will be bold and claim that I am beautiful, not in a superficial image, but beautifully made creation by a magnificent artist.
-He created me in His own image; therefore, I am beautiful the way I am!
-Insecurity should not exist because God made me beautiful, able, and capable!
+He created me in His image; therefore, I am beautiful the way I am!
+Therefore, insecurity should not exist because God made me beautiful, able, and capable!

-“True beauty in an individual is reflected in their own soul.” – Audrey Hepburn
+“True beauty in an individual is reflected in their soul.” – Audrey Hepburn.

-You might say, “that’s easier said than done!”
-You are absolutely correct!
-It is easier said than done, but it doesn’t mean that we must accept insecurities in our lives.
+You might say, “That’s easier said than done!”
+You are correct!
+It is easier said than done, but it doesn’t mean we must accept our insecurities.
 It doesn’t mean that insecurities should live and subconsciously dominate inside us.
-I think a little insecurity can be humbling, but we must be guarded and make sure that it doesn’t consume us.
+A little insecurity can be humbling, but we must be guarded and ensure it doesn’t consume us.
 It did me at some point, and the result wasn’t pretty.

-Overcoming insecurity is very difficult, especially if it has taken residence in one’s heart for a very long time.
-This is why it is imperative that we intentionally communicate the importance of seeing true beauty to ourselves and, most notably, to our younger generation.
+Overcoming insecurity is very difficult, especially if it has taken residence in one’s heart for a long time; this is why it is imperative that we intentionally communicate the importance of seeing the true beauty in ourselves and, most notably, to our younger generation.
 The earlier, the better.
-Children must-see, not the superficial but their true inner beauty.
-They need to know that they were created beautifully, able, and capable.
+Children must see not the superficial but their true inner beauty.
+They need to know they were created beautifully, able, and capable.
 When they feel beautiful inside, it will reflect on the outside.
-When we see our true beauty and value in life, everything is within reach, and fear will take the backseat.
+Everything is within reach when we see our true beauty and value in life, and fear will take the backseat.
 Insecurity is a silent killer, but true beauty is powerful.
-Focus on the beauty not the beast in you.
+Focus on the beauty, not the beast in you.